 This will open up the "Size Override" window where you can choose to override the auto-calculations of the recipe.
 Just toggle which (or both), enter a total yield size for the recipe, and click Save.

 This functionality is particularly useful for any recipes where some of the liquid will burn off - even if the system is able to auto-calculate a volume for you, you may want to use the Size Override option to indicate what the total recipe yield is after it's been cooked down.
-The system will take this into account when calculating how much you'll end up with, but will use the actual RU Size of the ingredients for your depletions.
+The system will take this into account when calculating how much you'll end up with, but will use the actual amount of the ingredients for your depletions.